Eco-Consult Pacific

 About Eco-Consult Pacific

-Eco-Consult Pacific is a young and dynamic company, led by like-minded partners and associates with extensive experience in the Pacific, who hold a similar view on its potential for sustainable development, and the ways this should be achieved.
-Our common ground is that we intend to make significant contributions to ultimately improve our environment to the benefit of the peoples of the Pacific Island Countries.
+Eco-Consult Pacific has extensive specialist knowledge of the Pacific Islands and their specific needs.
+We provide support to national and regional authorities and organisations in the design, implementation and evaluation of programs towards sustainable development in its broadest scope, in particular those concerning the management of human and natural resources.
+We have a team of like-minded partners and associates with extensive experience in the Pacific, who hold a similar view on its potential for sustainable development, and the ways this should be achieved.
+Our common ground is that we intend to make significant contributions to improve our environment to the ultimate benefit of the Pacific Island peoples.

 We believe that our approach has significant advantages for the region through: